Vince300/distributed-make/docs/FileSystem.md

 When an agent wants to process a given rule, to find out where to download a file it should try to read the following tuples :

-* `[:file, name, host, nil]`: wanted file, on the same host, to allow zero-copy between hosts using hardlinking
+* `[:file, name, host, nil, nil]`: wanted file, on the same host, to allow zero-copy between hosts using hardlinking
+* `[:file, name, nil, true, nil]`: wanted file, on a worker host, should be chosen randomly
-* `[:file, name, nil, nil]`: wanted file, on any host, should be chosen randomly
+* `[:file, name, nil, nil, nil]`: wanted file, on any host, should be chosen randomly

 ## Handle distributed object